 We use sweet baking pumpkins for pumpkin soup—often called Pie Pumpkins or Sugar Pumpkins—not the Jack-O-Lantern variety.
 You’ll find these smaller, meatier squash at the grocery store produce section or at your local Farmers Market.
 They are much easier to cut and fit into an oven for roasting and have a much better texture for eating.

 Find a squash with firm skin without nicks or bruises.
 We use two 2-pound pie pumpkins, but you can use one 4-lb pie pumpkin if you prefer.
-If you’re picking one off the vine at your local farm, here’s a guide on how to pick the best one from Southern Living.
+If you’re picking one off the vine at your local farm, here’s a guide on how to pick the best pumpkin.

 Why roast pumpkin for pumpkin soup?